Bible 7

 Grades 7-12

-Students will assist elementary students in locating, checking in, and checking out books.
+Students will assist students in locating, checking in, and checking out books.
 Other duties include cataloging, labeling, shelving, and covering books.
 They will also have opportunities to share and read books to younger students.

 Office Aide